Breast Reconstruction Newport Beach, CA.

 - Tissue Expander/Breast Implant Reconstruction

-When the breast has been removed for cancer and the remaining skin on the chest has been radiated, my preferred method of breast reconstruction is to use tissue from the lower abdomen.
+When the breast has been removed for cancer and the remaining skin on the chest has been radiated and is also unamenable to implant based reconstruction, my preferred method of breast reconstruction is to use tissue from the lower abdomen.
 The DIEP flap allows the reconstructive surgeon the opportunity to utilize the skin and fat from the lower abdomen while attempting to spare muscle.
-The end results is that the mastectomy defect can be reconstructed and the patient can have the lower abdomen contoured.
+The end result is that the mastectomy defect can be reconstructed, and the patient can have the lower abdomen contoured.

 Operations such as these are variations of a TRAM flap breast reconstruction.
 TRAM stands for Transverse Rectus Abdominus Myocutaneous flap.
 The blood supply to the skin and fat on the lower abdomen is derived from blood vessels that traverse through the muscles of the abdomen.

-For any additional questions and answers, you may visit dickinsonbreastreconstruction.blogspot.com.
+For any additional questions and answers, you may review the breast reconstruction blog that is present on this website.

 My friend is a very athletic woman and she mentioned she had a special type of TRAM flap called a DIEP flap where she had some of her muscle preserved.
 Can I have this done?